 - Working with ICNL’s President, an intern co-authored a survey on NGO legislation throughout Central and Eastern Europe, which was then published and disseminated throughout Europe and Eurasia.

 - An ICNL intern interested in Albania provided technical assistance to a working group comprised of an Albanian Supreme Court Justice, government officials and NGO leaders working on new NGO legislation.
 The intern’s advice was reflected in legislation enacted by the Albanian Parliament.

 Other important tasks have included preparing a textbook on international civil society law, editing issues of the International Journal of Not-for-Profit Law, preparing comments on impending draft legislation, organizing a conference in Mexico for university professors and study tours for foreign experts, and supporting staff with several grant-writing initiatives.

 Interns should be enrolled in or have a degree from an accredited law school.
 Good research, writing, and analytical skills are particularly important qualifications for this position.
 The intern should also have demonstrable individual initiative and ability to work as part of a team.
 The intern must be located in the Washington D.C. area.

-To apply, please submit cover letter, resume, and writing sample (no longer than five pages) to firstname.lastname@example.org.
-Reference “Summer Intern 2013” in the subject line.
+To apply, please submit a cover letter, resume, and writing sample (no longer than five pages) to firstname.lastname@example.org.
+Reference “Summer Intern 2014” in the subject line.
 Only finalists will be contacted – no telephone calls please.
-The deadline for applications is April 15, 2013, but we encourage early applications, as decisions will be made on a rolling basis.
+The deadline for applications is April 15, 2014, but we encourage early applications, as decisions will be made on a rolling basis.
 ICNL is an Equal Opportunity Employer.